LordRust/infra-ansible/docs/vm-templates.md

 - VMID 100 — older manually-created Debian 13 template; retain temporarily
 - VMID 101 — Debian 12 cloud-init template

-Create a new Debian 13 genericcloud template for future Debian 13 guests, then retire VMID 100 after validation.
+- VMID 102 — Debian 13 `genericcloud` cloud-init template; validated for new Debian 13 guests

+Retire VMID 100 after any remaining users of the older template have been migrated or are no longer needed.

 ## Example template creation